jacoblapworth/akahu-sdk-swift/breaking-changes.md

 * `Autocompleter` exposes `onHighlightChange` prop mapped from the underlying `Dropdown`
 * `XUIButton` now supports the inverted variant.
 Also now supports retaining layout when used with loaders.
 Also now supports adding a min-width, useful for small buttons that use loaders
 * `Toast` now limits toast actions to a max of 2.
-* `Avatar` sizing support to cover xsmall all the way up to xxlarge.
+* `Avatar` sizing support to cover xsmall all the way up to 2xlarge.
 * `Loader` now supports the inverted variant.

 ### New Components